redact3dd/Minecraft-info-bot/README.md

 Usage:
 !provider
 ## Installation
 You can [download](https://github.com/Jystro/Minecraft-info-bot/archive/master.zip) the bot files locally and host it on your own or [add the official one](https://discord.com/api/oauth2/authorize?client_id=728958101499150397&permissions=125952&scope=bot)
-If you decide to download the files you need to do the following steps
+### Git
+These steps are the same for both git and downloading a .zip archive
 1. Download the repository using git with `git clone https://github.com/Jystro/Minecraft-info-bot` or by [downloading a zip file](https://github.com/Jystro/Minecraft-info-bot/archive/master.zip) and unzipping it
 2. Open a terminal in the directory of the package.json file
 3. Run the command `npm install`
 4. Start the bot by typing `npm start`.
 The code will now create two files
-5. Open the file `.env` and write your token after the = character.
+5. You can set the env variable DISCORD_TOKEN to your token or write it after the = character in the `.env` file.
 You can get a token [here](https://discord.com/developers/applications/)
 6. Run the `node start` command again and the bot will be up and running
+### Docker
 If you have Docker installed on your machine, another option is to edit and use the Dockerfile.example.
 Just remove the extension and change the value of the DISCORD_TOKEN variable to your bot's token

-One you're done, build your image with `docker build . --tag Your_image_name:Your_version`
+One you're done, build your image with `docker build . --tag Your_image_name:Current_bot_version`

-Then run it with `docker run Your_image_name:Your_version`
+Then run it with `docker run Your_image_name:Current_bot_version`
+<br><br>
 If you need help with the bot, join the [Discord server](https://discord.gg/sBMGYXh)

 ## Contributing